mose247/RT-first-assignment/README.md

 - -90° corresponds to the robot facing directly North;
 - 180° or -180° corresponds to the robot facing directly West;

-Therefore, when the robot has to pass from a positive heading (close to 180°) to a negative one (close to -180°), or viceversa, since the limits 180° and -180° cannot be exceed, the turning logic implemented by the function `turn_ang()` makes the robot turn in order to decrese (or increase) the current robot's heading step by step until the final desired robot's orientation is reached.
+Therefore, since the limits 180° and -180° cannot be exceed, when the robot has to pass from a positive heading (close to 180°) to a negative one (close to -180°), or viceversa, the turning logic implemented by the function `turn_ang()` doesn't make the robot cover the smaller angle but rather it makes the robot turn to decrese (or increase) its current heading step by step until the final desired heading is reached.

 ![anomaly](https://user-images.githubusercontent.com/91455159/140932601-d9398874-41e0-452c-b4d0-e9aa45a03589.gif)